What is eToro CopyTrading?

 In The first versions of the eToro CopyTrade platform traders were paid for the number of copiers they had.
-Some traders naturally used this and manipulated their statistics by creating fake accounts with demo money in order to bulk up the amount of followers and copiers.
+Some traders naturally used this and manipulated their statistics by creating fake accounts with demo money to bulk up the number of followers and copiers.

 These tactics are still used on some other platforms so check these issues before copying!

-For some time now, eToro has introduced a new and more sophisticated system for the Popular Investor (PI) Program which is quite demanding for the investors who want to get compensated by attracting copiers under them.
-This is good news for copy trading beginners.
+For some time now, eToro has introduced a new and more sophisticated system for the Popular Investor (PI) Program.
+It is quite demanding for investors who want to get compensated by attracting copiers under them.
+This is good news for copy-trading beginners.

-Indicative prices; current market price is shown on the eToro trading platform
+Indicative prices; the current market price is shown on the eToro trading platform

 8. Protect your funds with Copy Stop-Loss

 When you open your first copy trades, it’s unlikely that you’ll be able to monitor them on a full-time basis.
 If you’re a mobile trader (and we strongly recommend that you should be), you can log in regularly.
 But even this is not always practical.
 A good copy trade is often a long-term investment.
 Some traders let copies run for months or even years.

-The Copy Stop-Loss will automatically close the copy trade at whatever point you choose.
+The Copy Stop-Loss will automatically close the copy trade at any point.
 If you have diversified your “people portfolio” and are copying a wider selection of Popular Investors, there is a chance that you will have effectively cut your losses and will continue to profit from your other copy trades.

-9. Be cautious of traders who recommend to set the copy stop-loss (CSL) at maximum levels
+9. Be cautious of traders who recommend setting the copy stop-loss (CSL) at maximum levels